 A millionaire, a magician, a fashion designer, a doctor.
 Dreams fulfilled and fractured.
 Reading like a novel, this book on my family’s history is written from the points of view of sixteen different people: my great-grandparents and grandparents, my parents, my brother and me.
 Jewish European and Chinese immigrant families converge in California.
 Sixteen Stories will explore how culture is preserved — or diluted — after immigration, and how one person’s life and decisions affect the next generation.

-The planned publishing date is Autumn 2018.
-Three chapters are already finished.
+The planned publishing date is 2019-2020.
+Five chapters are already finished.

 Here are your rewards.

 Every single contributor will be acknowledged in the book and will receive a digital copies of original songs from my brother, Anthony Postman: “37 Hours of Saturday” and “This Road”.

 An acknowledgement in the book.

 The ebook and your name in the back of the book.

 The paperback book, the ebook and your name in the back of the book.

 A signed paperback book, the ebook and your name in the back of the book.

 Signed paperback twinset (£25 / about $33.25)